The Flying Tiger FAQ

 They were Royal Air Force Tomahawk IIBs, perhaps with some elements of the older IIA model thrown in.
 Here's how the Curtiss fighter developed:

-The British next asked Curtiss to improve the gas-tank protection system, and in the winter of 1940-1941 the last and most numerous of the small-mouthed fighters began to move down the assembly line in Buffalo.
+The British next asked Curtiss to install an interior fuel-tank membrance, and in the winter of 1940-1941 the last and most numerous of the small-mouthed fighters began to move down the assembly line in Buffalo.
 Curtiss didn't regard the change as significant enough to warrant a new designation, which remained H-81A2 for the British Purchasing Commission and H-81B for the War Department.
-The RAF took the plane into service as the Tomahawk IIB, while the U.S. Army called it P-40C.
-(The "C" model had other improvements, notably shackles on the underside of the fuselage for a droppable fuel tank.)
+The RAF took the plane into service as the IIB, while the U.S. Army called it P-40C.
+(The "C" model had other improvements, including shackles on the underside of the fuselage for a droppable fuel tank.)
+Britain bought 930 Tomahawk IIBs, and the U.S. Army bought 193 of the more-or-less equivalent P-40Cs.
+Most Tomahawk IIBs likewise went to North Africa; some went to Russia after the Germans invaded in July 1941, and 100 were diverted to China to equip the American Volunteer Group.

 Back to top